tararoys/HackerNewsCRUDexample/README.md

 5. How to love the tests and hate feeling pressured to 'skip the tests and just get it done.'

 6. The tester's creed: "NEVER AGAIN shall anyone have to suffer as I have suffered at the hands of this bug."

+# User stories
+# Wireframing
+# Behavior Flows
+# Schema Design
+# Models and Migrations
+# Basic Validations
+# Activerecord Associations
+      -Many-to-Many Relationship between users and posts (A user comments on many posts, and a post is commented on by many users)
+#    -One to many relationship with renamed associations.
+# User Authentication
+      -Bcrypt

+# Controllers-View pieces
+      Has up to three parts:
+      - one gets controller
+      - one erb view
+      -one post controller

+# controller pieces:
+    - Create
+    - Read
+    - Update
+    - Destroy